 Like its football team, Pitt basketball also competes in the ACC.
 Pittsburgh has 26 NCAA tournament appearances, and the Panthers have made the Sweet Sixteen five times this century.
-Pitt had alone Final Four appearance in 1941.
+Pitt has only one Final-Four appearance in 1941.
 Pittsburgh plays its home games in the Petersen Events Center in Pittsburgh.
 Jeff Capel is the current head coach of the Panthers.

-Penn State plays in the Big Ten and is not traditionally known for its men's basketball program, with only one March Madness appearance since 2001 and a single Final Four berth in 1954.
+Penn State plays in the Big Ten and is not traditionally known for its men's basketball program, with only one March Madness appearance since 2001 and a single Final-Four berth in 1954.
 But the Nittany Lions are on their way up under coach Pat Chambers.
-They won the NIT championship in 2018, their second NIT title in a decade, and we're poised for a serious March run at 21-10 before the pandemic suspended the season this spring.
+They won the NIT championship in 2018, their second NIT title in a decade.

 Temple was a longtime member of the Atlantic 10 Conference but now plays in the American Athletic Conference (AAC), like its football team.
 The Owls have won 20 regular-season conference championships, many of them under legendary head coach John Cheney.
 Temple has the sixth-most wins in NCAA Division I men's basketball history.

 The Owls play in the Liacouras Center on campus in Philadelphia.
-They are led by second-year coach and Owls great, Aaron McKie.
+They are led by Owls great Aaron McKie.
 Temple was the first NIT champion in 1938 and played in the Final Four in 1956 and 1958.

 St. Joseph's is one of the Philadelphia Big Five.
 The Hawks compete in the Atlantic 10 Conference.
-St. Joe's made the Final Four in 1961 under Hall of Fame coach Jack Ramsay and nearly made it back in 2014 when Jameer Nelson and Delonte West led the team to an undefeated regular season lost in the Elite Eight by two.
-The Hawks are led by first-year head coach Billy Lange, who replaces 24-year coach Phil Martelli.
+St. Joe's made the Final Four in 1961 (under Hall of Fame coach Jack Ramsay) and nearly made it back in 2014 when Jameer Nelson and Delonte West led the team to an undefeated regular season but lost in the Elite Eight by two.
+The Hawks are led by Head Coach Billy Lange.

-Recommended resources to help you bet smartly on college basketball in Pennsylvania:
+Recommended resources to help you bet on college basketball in Pennsylvania:

 An exciting, down-the-road sporting event in Pennsylvania will be the MLB All-Star Game in 2026.